UmangRajpara13/Able/README.md

 </div >

-## Developed and tested with ##
+## Development Environment ##

-  python 3.9.9,
+  python 3.9.9
-  Nodejs 18.9,
+  Nodejs 18.9
   Nvidia Graphics MX350(Pascal Architecture, CUDA capability 6.1, VRAM 2GB)
   OS: Linux (very likely it will work on OSX without any tweaks.
 On Windows bash scripts(in able_store/*/scripts and anywhere in src) will have to converted into batch scripts)
   Bluetooth Microphone(Recommended because laptop microphone will pickup external noise very easily and bottleneck transcription service provide by Whisper)

 It also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers: